maplibre/maplibre.github.io/content/news/2023-05-25-maplibre-gl-js-v3/index.md

 - Use WebGL2 context when available ([#1891](https://github.com/maplibre/maplibre-gl-js/pull/1891
 - Add queryTerrainElevation allows getting terrain elevation in meters at specific point ([#2264](https://github.com/maplibre/maplibre-gl-js/pull/2264))
 - Improve performance by sending style layers to worker thread before processing it on main thread to allow parallel processing ([#2131](https://github.com/maplibre/maplibre-gl-js/pull/2131))
-- [Breaking] Resize map when container element is resized.
-The resize related events now has different data associated with it ([#2157](https://github.com/maplibre/maplibre-gl-js/pull/2157)).
-Previously the originalEvent field was the reason of this change, for example it could be a `resize` event from the browser.
-Now it is `ResizeObserverEntry`, see more [here](https://developer.mozilla.org/en-US/docs/web/api/resizeobserverentry).
 - Add Map.getImage() to retrieve previously-loaded images. ([#2168](https://github.com/maplibre/maplibre-gl-js/pull/2168))
 - Add method to enable/disable cooperative gestures
 - Update CONTRIBUTING.md with details on setting up on M1 mac ([#2196](https://github.com/maplibre/maplibre-gl-js/pull/2196))